Mohammed-Nasif/fullstack-secure-auth-system/backend/README.md

 # Start MongoDB and development server
 npm run dev
 ```

+> **💡 Docker GUI Reminder**: Make sure Docker Desktop (or your Docker GUI) is running before executing the above command.

 The API will be available at:
 - **Base URL**: http://localhost:3000